Skip to content

 1. Inherits from BasePlugin

-4. Gets registered in PLUGIN_REGISTRY to map domains to the plugin
+4. Gets registered in PLUGIN_REGISTRY (in registry.py) to map domains to the plugin

 Minimal example